jshank/bwalink/README.md

 ## Home Assistant Configuration
-You can now setup Home Assistant using the following yaml configurations that represent the sensors and switches of your tubs functions.
+If you have [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) enabled, Home Assistant will get a new BWA device along with all of the discovered sensors and switches for the spa.
+Otherwise, you'll need to manually create them as follows.

 #### Switches
 ```yaml